Scrap Metal For Cash

 - Be registered with their local authority under section 1 of the Scrap Metal Dealers Act 1964; and

-- Have obtained a separate order under section 3(1) of the Scrap Metal Dealers Act 1964 which excludes them from certain record keeping requirements.
-Local authorities must consult with the Chief Officer of the local police force prior to issuing every order.
+- Have obtained a separate order under section 3(1) of the Scrap Metal Dealers Act 1964, which excludes them from specific record-keeping requirements.
+Local authorities must consult with the Chief Officer of the local police force before issuing every order.

 Why not seek cash payment for scrap vehicles?

-That is why – if no proof can be provided of both the money and vehicle changing hands – the transaction is incomplete in the eyes of the law and considered a criminal offence.
-There must always be a written record of the people, or parties, involved in the transaction.
+Regulations protect the customers in the scrap car industry, and having rules helps ensure scrap vehicles are disposed of safely and responsibly.
+Also, as part of having regulations, it reduces the viability of car or vehicle theft by requiring proof of ID with every sale.
+That is why – if no evidence can be provided of both the money and vehicle changing hands – the transaction is incomplete in the eyes of the law and considered a criminal offence.
+Every transaction must have a written record of all people involved.

 What are the preferred methods of payment?

-As indicated above, the over-riding requirement is for payment methods to have traceability and a verifiable audit trail.
-As a result, a named cheque or written receipt for an electronic transfer of funds is preferable, linking payment to a readily identifiable account.
+As indicated above, the overriding requirement is for payment methods to have traceability and a verifiable audit trail.
+An electronic transfer of funds, written receipt or named cheque is preferable.
+Payment needs to be linked to an identifiable account.

 Which payment methods (aside from cash) are not permitted?

 Any payment instructions which provide anonymous and near-cash alternatives are NOT permitted.
-This includes:
+Including:

 - foreign currency